 ■ The power supply voltage and the shape of the plug may vary depending on the region or country you are using the projector in.
-When using the projector overseas, make sure you use an appropriate power cord for the country you are in.
+When using the projector overseas, be sure to use an appropriate power cord for the country you are in.